 Hydro has prudently increased investment in its capital program.
-10 In 2016, Hydro spent approximately \$204 million on capital work.
+In 2016, Hydro spent approximately \$204 million on capital work.
 In 2017, Hydro plans to spend \$370 million.
 These investments, including the new transmission line TL267 from Bay d'Espoir to Western Avalon, are necessary to secure the long-term reliability of the system for Hydro's customers.

-11 future generations.
+&lt;sup>9 Hydro defines asset management as the comprehensive management of asset requirements, planning, procurement, operations, maintenance, and evaluation in terms of life extension or rehabilitation, replacement, or retirement to achieve maximum value for stakeholders based upon the required standard of service to current and future generations.
 It is an holistic, cradle to grave lifecycle view on how to manage assets.

-9 Hydro defines asset management as the comprehensive management of asset requirements, planning, procurement, operations, maintenance, and evaluation in terms of life extension or rehabilitation, replacement, or retirement to achieve maximum value for stakeholders based upon the required standard of service to current and